dielduarte/dielduarte.github.io/src/pages/blog/en/how-to-describe-your-really-good-pull-request/index.md

 Engaging documentations are well organized, won't require hours of uninterrupted attention, shows its value at the beginning and make people want to finish because it is easy to follow.
 Recently I received a very cool feedback, and it wasn't even related to my PRs but the way I communicate, it feels relevant to share though:

-"I checked that support link you post.
-Always love reading your solutions and the questions/answers format, it's like a conversation lol" - from an amazing person I have the pleasure to work with. ❤️
+"I checked that support link you posted.
+Always love reading your solutions and the questions/answers format, it's like a conversation making it easy to understand." - from an amazing person I have the pleasure to work with. ❤️

 <h2>Be your worst reviewer - in the good way.</h2>